Should you complete an EASA or CAA licence?

 Training to become a pilot against the backdrop of Brexit and a global pandemic could seem too challenging.
 If you have researched on the web and followed conversations on forums, you could feel overwhelmed by the additional consideration you need to give to where and how to train.

-The single most effective way to cut through all the noise and confusion is to ask yourself ‘what position do I want to be in by 2023?’.
+The single most effective way to cut through all the noise and confusion is to ask yourself ‘what position do I want to be in two years time?’.

 In the wake of Brexit, many ATOs took a ‘watch and see’ attitude to EASA and CAA approvals.
 Some are still awaiting ‘mutual recognition’ where EASA will recognise licences issued by the UK CAA and vice versa.

 We have taken a different approach.
 With students in training and courses enrolled on throughout the Brexit negotiations, we had to be sure that we secured the best position for our students, as well as our school.

 It was originally thought that the UK CAA would accept EASA licences for a period of 2 years.
 However, they have since stated that they would only accept an EASA licence for issue of a UK CAA licence if the EASA licence was held prior to 31st December 2020.
-Therefore, the vast majority of students would complete their training and be issued with an EASA licence.
-Whilst this is likely to yield more job opportunities in Europe, it means that those licence holders would not be able to fly ‘G’ registered aircraft for a UK registered airline, such as British Airways.
+This means that EASA licence holders (for instance) would not be able to fly ‘G’ registered aircraft for a UK registered airline, such as British Airways.
 It would also prove difficult for those who want to become a flight instructor in the UK.

 We are approved by the UK CAA and EASA.
 Therefore, we can complete training for whichever authority the student chooses, or for both authorities (for the integrated Flight Deck Programme and Advance Modular Package Dual Licencing is included in the course cost).
 It is important to emphasise that it is the student’s choice who they wish to have their licence issued by.